fpdcc/trailsy/README.md

 Trailsy
 =======

-Trailsy is the front-end component of To The Trails, a project developed by Code for America fellows working with partners in Summit County, Ohio.
+Trailsy is the front-end component for Cook County Forest Preserves Mapping Application.
+It is a fork of the Trailsy component of To The Trails, a project developed by Code for America fellows working with partners in Summit County, Ohio.

-To The Trails is a web application where citizens can find information about the trail network of their region.
-The app incorporates data from multiple agencies and park stewards, including the Cuyahoga Valley National Park and Metro Parks, Serving Summit County.
-To The Trails helps citizens find trails that fit their needs based on attributes like length, amenities and activities.

-The current production version is at [http://tothetrails.com]().

 #### Credits

-The team includes
+Original Trailsy Code for America team includes

 * [Dan Avery][danavery], developer
 * [Katie Lewis][katie], designer